 More development is indeed needed in our smaller rural communities and in our market towns.
-But this development must be sustainable, it must be to meet the needs reflected in a long-term vision for that community and, in particular in smaller rural communities, it must mean permanently affordable homes earmarked for local people.

-"To refuse this kind of cross party working would have been to turn down the very approach to governing that Liberals advocate"
+But this development must be sustainable, it must be to meet the needs reflected in a long-term vision for that community and, in particular in smaller rural communities, it must mean permanently "To refuse this kind of cross party working would have been to turn down the very approach to governing that Liberals advocate" new sequential development of housing estates to east or west, but a real partnership between the council and a long-term investor to master plan and enable the delivery of new communities that are attractive and working communities.